learn-co-curriculum/python-p4-deploying-flask-api-to-render/README.md

 Give your application a name.
 Render should be able to figure out the github repo is for a Flask application and will fill in the Runtime, Build Command, and Start Command.
-If not, configure the application as seen below:
+If not, configure the application as seen below.
+Try to specify the same region as the database instance.

 ![configuration screen for a web service in render. the root directory is left blank. environment is Python 3.
-Region is Ohio (US East).
+Region is Oregon (US West).
 Branch is main.
 Build command is "pip install -r requirements.txt". start command is "gunicorn app:app"](https://curriculum-content.s3.amazonaws.com/6130/deploy_flask_app/new_web_service.png)